 There have only been two past attempts to detonate a dirty bomb, in 1995 and 1998 by a Chechen separatist group.
 Neither, in the end, exploded.

-What would happen if it happened?
+What would happen if that happened?
 It depends on many factors.
-The isotopes used, the target, the type of surrounding area and the number of people in the area.
-However, opinions on the matter are conflicting.
+The isotopes used, the target, the type of surrounding territory and the number of people in the area.
+In any case, opinions on the matter are divided.

-Mini disclaimer: the now almost inextricable intertwining between media and politics makes it difficult to collect sufficiently reliable opinions, so I post them as I found them.
+Mini disclaimer: the now almost inextricable intertwining between media and politics makes it difficult to collect sufficiently reliable opinions, so I'm posting them as I found them.

-The US Department of Energy, for example, led a series of simulations attack with a dirty bomb and concluded that such a device is largely useless as a weapon intended to achieve a military objective or even to cause death and damage.
-It would result in the deaths of only a few people (and only from the explosion), and would increase the risk of cancer equal to that of two full-body CT scans.
+The US Department of Energy, for example, has led a series of simulations dirty bomb attack and concluded that such a device is largely useless as a weapon intended to achieve a military objective or even to cause death and damage.
+It would cause the deaths of only a few people (and only from the explosion), and would produce as much of an increased cancer risk as two full-body CT scans.

 I frankly have my doubts

-The target area of a dirty bomb must be contaminated with radioactive dust: a difficult and costly task that could take billions of euros and decades.
+The target area of a dirty bomb must be contaminated by radioactive dust: a difficult and very expensive task that could require billions of euros and decades.

 The physical, social, psychological, economic impact of such an event is gigantic, no one dares to minimize it.

-The "normalization" of nuclear and radioactive dangers certainly has a strategic function, that of combating panic in the population.
-In some ways it is right.
+The "normalization" of nuclear and radioactive dangers certainly has a strategic function, that of combating panic among the population.
+In some ways it's right.
 But for this very reason a dirty bomb must be considered an abominable weapon.

 What to do if a dirty bomb explodes?

 I can't believe I wrote this paragraph.
-According to the CDC, Center for Disease Control USA, if you are outdoors when a dirty bomb goes off, the best thing to do is to cover your mouth and nose with a cloth to avoid breathing dust, avoid touching anything and getting inside. a building with intact windows, doors and walls.
-Once inside, remove the outer garments and close them in a plastic bag: they are no longer usable, they must be disposed of.
-Finally, wash your hair and body thoroughly with soap and water.
+According to the CDC, Center for Disease Control USA, if you are outdoors when a dirty bomb explodes the best thing to do is cover your mouth and nose with a cloth to avoid breathing the dust, avoid touching anything and entering a building with intact windows, doors and walls.
+Once inside, remove your outer clothing and close them in a plastic bag: they are no longer usable and must be disposed of.
+Finally, wash your body and hair thoroughly with soap and water.

 Little Apocalypse lessons, hoping that the reference to the dirty bomb is only part of this absurd chess game that has already cost many, too many lives.